 Size: around 2 inches

 The Eastern Gray Tree Frog is a common tree frog found along the eastern United States and Canada.
-The Eastern Gray Tree Frog is not always gray, it can also be green because they change their color based on their environment.
-The Eastern Gray Tree Frog is identical to the Cope’s Gray Tree Frog except for the call and the number of chromosomes.
+They are not always gray, they can also be green due to them changing their color based on their environment.
+The Eastern Gray Tree Frog is identical to the Cope’s Gray Tree Frog except for their calls and the number of chromosomes.

 The time period for breeding varies depending on latitude, with the lower latitudes breeding in early spring while higher latitudes breed later into summer.
-The breeding period is the only time you will see the Gray Tree Frogs on the ground, otherwise, they are up in the trees.
+The breeding period and during hibernation is the only times you will see the tree frogs on the ground, otherwise, they are up in the trees.
 Males will come down from the trees and start calling in shallow water.
 Females arrive after the calling to mate.
 The females lay their eggs in the shallow water, near vegetation on the surface.
-It takes around 2 months for the eggs to complete metamorphosis.
+The eggs hatch a few days after being laid and tadpoles emerge.
+It takes around two months for the tadpoles to complete metamorphosis into froglets.